yigityuce/N2MS/Languages/Java/Core/README.md

 * String class is immutable, so it cannot be changed.
 * If you want to do make changes on string you should use:
   * StringBuffer
+    * It represents growable and writable character sequence.
     * Thread-safe
   * StringBuilder
     * Not thread-safe